 The only other thing I’m not crazy about is that Florida can be a very rainy place.
 Most of the room assignments require a decent enough walk that you’d be soaked before reaching the main building in the event of a downpour.

 That is kind of the nature of the beast, though, if you are visiting the parks in the rain.
 If you stay in the villas portion of the resort, there’s a nice covered walkway to the front entrance of the main building.

 You’ll find the same village-style setup next door in Disney’s Polynesian Resort.
 We have a full review of the Polynesian here if you’d like to learn more.

 That’s one of the things I like best about my personal favorite resort choice, Disney’s Beach Club.
 It’s connected to the neighboring Yacht Club and offers a large sprawling indoor area to explore in inclement weather.

-You might also enjoy these other Disney World Hotel reviews:
+Or you might enjoy these other Disney World Hotel reviews:

 - Bay Lake Tower Review with Deluxe Studio